 For a cuter tone, you can go for doll inspired shoes.

 The Hair Accessories

-Spikes and studs, skulls, skeletons, gothic handbags that resembles bats and coffins, unicorn wings, graphics and animal characters.
+Spikes and studs, skulls, skeletons, gothic handbags that resemble bats and coffins, unicorn wings, graphics, and animal characters.

-Some prefers Hello Kitty, unicorns, bears, wings, necklaces with inverted cross, chokers, chains, sock garters, fake fangs, and more.
+Some prefer Hello Kitty, unicorns, bears, wings, necklaces with an inverted cross, chokers, chains, sock garters, fake fangs, and more.

 Wear whatever makes you feel fab.